Automated Security Response through Online Learning with Adaptive Conjectures: Experimental Evaluation of [alg:online_rollout] col

-Figure \ref{fig:evaluation_results}.c shows the expected cost of the defender as a function of $|\ell_\A - \overline{\ell}_{\A,t}|$, which quantifies the inaccuracy of the defender's conjecture $\overline{\ell}_{\A,t}$.
-We observe that the cost of the defender is increasing with the inaccuracy of its conjecture.
-Next, Fig. \ref{fig:evaluation_results}.e shows the evolution of the discrepancy (\ref{eq:discrepancy}) of different conjectures.
+\Figref{fig:evaluation_results}.c shows the expected cost of the defender as a function of $|\ell_\A - \overline{\ell}_{\A,t}|$, which quantifies the inaccuracy of the defender's conjecture $\overline{\ell}_{\A,t}$.
+We observe that the defender's cost is increasing with the inaccuracy of its conjecture.
+Next, \figref{fig:evaluation_results}.e shows the evolution of the discrepancy (\ref{eq:discrepancy}) of different conjectures.
 We observe that the discrepancies of the incorrect conjectures increase over time and that the discrepancy of the correct conjecture is $0$ (by definition).

-Lastly, Fig. \ref{fig:evaluation_results}.f shows the expected cost of Alg. \ref{alg:online_rollout} and the expected cost of best response reinforcement learning with \cem \cite{cem_rubinstein} (i.e., \textit{best response dynamics} \cite{NisaRougTardVazi07}).
+Lastly, \figref{fig:evaluation_results}.f shows the expected cost of \hyperref[alg:online_rollout]{\textsc{col}} and the expected cost of \hyperref[eq:best_responses]{best response} reinforcement learning with \cem \cite{cem_rubinstein} (i.e., \textit{\hyperref[eq:best_responses]{best response} dynamics} \cite{NisaRougTardVazi07}).
 We note that the expected cost of reinforcement learning oscillates.
 Similar behavior of reinforcement learning has been observed in related work \cite{hammar_stadler_cnsm_20,self_play_cyclic}.
-By contrast, the expected cost of Alg. \ref{alg:online_rollout} is significantly more stable and its behavior is consistent with convergence to a Berk-Nash equilibrium (Def. \ref{def:berk_nash}).
+The oscillation indicates that the players alternate between different \hyperref[eq:best_responses]{best responses} in a cycle.
+By contrast, the expected cost of \hyperref[alg:online_rollout]{\textsc{col}} is significantly more stable, and its behavior is consistent with convergence to a \hyperref[def:berk_nash]{Berk-Nash equilibrium}.
+The strategy oscillations induced by reinforcement learning lead to unpredictability, making it an impractical solution for operational systems.
+In comparison, the \hyperref[def:berk_nash]{Berk-Nash equilibrium} provides a robust and reliable strategy for the defender; see \figref{fig:evaluation_results}.f.